awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

 The IP address of the device being tested\.

 `connectivity.auth.method`
 The authorization method used to access a device over the given connectivity protocol\.
-Currently the only supported value is `pki`\.
+Supported values are:
++ `pki`
++ `password`

+`connectivity.auth.credentials.password`
+The password used for signing in to the device being tested\.
+Specify this value only if `connectivity.auth.method` is set to `password`\.

+`connectivity.auth.credentials.privKeyPath`
+The full path to the private key used to sign into the device under test\.
+Specify this value only if `connectivity.auth.method` is set to `pki`\.

 `connectivity.auth.credentials.user`
 The user name for signing in to the device being tested\.